cbalan/go-stepflow-examples/kubernetes-controller/README.md

 # kubernetes-controller
-Sample process orchestrator example using kubebuilder and stepflow.
+Sample process orchestrator powered by:

-This example was bootstrapped using kubebuilder based standard process.
-For exact commands, please see the git log history.
+- Kubernetes custom controller infrastructure to act as an api frontend and persistent storage.
+- StepFlow library used to describe a multi step process.

+The custom controller [Reconcile](./internal/controller/sample_controller.go#L58) function is the integration point between Kubernetes infrastructure and StepFlow.
+1. The [StepFlow.Apply](./internal/controller/sample_controller.go#L78) function is applied against the Sample.Status.State field.
+2. On success, the new state is saved on the same field.
+3. On error, the Sample resource Completed condition is marked as completed with an error reason.
+4. On StepFlow.IsCompleted case, the Sample resource Completed condition is marked as completed with a success reason.

 ## Project structure
+- This example was bootstrapped using kubebuilder based standard process.
 - [internal/stepflow/sample](./internal/stepflow/sample) - provides a basic workflow definition.
 - [internal/controller](./internal/controller/sample_controller.go#L58) - provides a common kubernetes reconciler implementation using the sample workflow.